-The area and percentage of plantation managed by Forests NSW is an indicator of our commitment to
+The area and percentage of plantation managed by Forests NSW is an indicator of our commitment to meet both domestic and international markets in wood supply as well as in energy, carbon sequestration and third party investment.

 The size of the plantation estate managed by Forests NSW continues to increase.
 There has been continuing public and private investment in the establishment of new forests for timber as well as other environmental services such as carbon sinks and combating salinity.
-Significant progress has also been made in gaining commitments to establish plantations in partnership with private landholders and via third party funding of plantings for environmental services.
+Significant progress has also been made in gaining commitments to establish plantations in partnership with private investors.

-- Hardwood plantation planted forests of native hardwood species such as Blackbutt (Eucalyptus pilularis), Flooded gum (Eucalyptus grandis) and Spotted gum (Corymbia maculata) - Softwood plantation planted Forests of (typically) exotic softwood species such as Radiata pine (Pinus radiata) and Southern pine but may also include native softwoods such as Hoop pine (Araucaria cunninghamii) and Bunya pine (Araucaria bidwillii) - Retained vegetation and infrastructure the area of the planted forest estate that has not been planted and which may include native forest types, water sources etc - Land for future planting land that has been recently harvested or recently purchased but which has not yet been planted - Other exclusions roads, infrastructure etc
+Hardwood plantation - planted forests of native hardwood species such as blackbutt (Eucalyptus pilularis), flooded gum (Eucalyptus grandis) and Spotted gum (Corymbia maculata)

+- Softwood plantation planted forests of (typically) exotic softwood species such as radiata pine (Pinus radiata) and southern pine but may also include native softwoods such as hoop pine (Araucaria cunninghamii) and bunya pine (Araucaria bidwillii) - Retained vegetation and infrastructure the area of the planted forest estate that has not been planted and which may include native forest types, water sources etc - Land for future planting land that has been recently harvested or recently purchased but which has not yet been planted - Other exclusions roads, infrastructure etc